With its jet-black exterior, red running lights leading the way, and unmatched...

 Ten years ago, a crack commando unit was sent to prison by a military court for a crime they didn’t commit.
 These men promptly escaped from a maximum security stockade to the Los Angeles underground.
 Today, still wanted by the government, they survive as soldiers of fortune.
 If you have a problem, if no one else can help, and if you can find them, maybe you can hire the A-Team.

-The A-Team, a brainchild of Stephen J. Cannell and Frank Lupo, chronicles the adventures of a renegade former special forces’ unit on the run from the military police.
-The A-Team is composed of Lieutenant Colonel John “Hannibal” Smith (George Peppard), the ingenious leader and strategist; Lieutenant Templeton "Face(man)" Peck (Tim Dunigan in the pilot, and Dirk Benedict in the series), the team's con artist and ladies’ man; Captain H.M.
-“Howling Mad” Murdock (Dwight Schultz), the exceptional pilot institutionalized under the guise of insanity; and Sergeant First Class Bosco Albert “BA” (“Bad Attitude”) Baracus (Mr. T), the skilled mechanic and brawny enforcer.
+The A-Team is composed of Lieutenant Colonel John “Hannibal” Smith (George Peppard), the ingenious leader and strategist; Lieutenant Templeton “Faceman” Peck (Tim Dunigan in the pilot, and Dirk Benedict in the series), the team's con artist and ladies’ man; Captain H.M.
+“Howling Mad” Murdock (Dwight Schultz), the exceptional pilot institutionalized under the guise of insanity; and Sergeant First Class Bosco Albert “BA” (“Bad Attitude”) Baracus (Mr. T), the skilled mechanic and enforcer.
+Completing their team is their iconic 1983 GMC Vandura van; easily recognized by the red stripe, black, and red mag wheels, and roof spoiler.

 Recommended article